learnk8s/learnk8s.io/src/terraform-aws/content.md

 - Creating and distributing client and server certificates for the individual Kubernetes components (API server, etcd, scheduler, etc.)
 - Creating and distributing kubeconfig files for the individual Kubernetes components (so that they can talk to the API server)
 - Launching the kubelet as a [systemd](https://systemd.io/) process
-- Launching the remaining Kubernetes components as Pods in the [host network](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L2938) (managed by the kubelet)
+- Launching the remaining Kubernetes components as Pods in the [host network](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L2938) through the kubelet

 The result is a "minimum viable" cluster that you can then freely customise yourself according to your requirements.